One of the biggest problems with SEO tools is the expense.

 This goes to show their commitment for providing users top-notch experience to match its tool.

-As seen above, you can do a lot of things using SEO PowerSuite without breaking the bank.
+You can do a lot of things using SEO PowerSuite without breaking the bank.

 With its simple plans that range between $25-60 a month (paid annually), you can manage unlimited projects, websites & keywords and run research tasks to your heart’s content.
 There is no limit to what you can gather and turn into actionable SEO insights using it.